Everything I Recommend

 Cast iron is another great material to look out for when it comes to fire pits.

 Whilst generally more expensive than steel, cast iron fire pits are exceptionally long lasting and able to withstand very high temperatures.
 Cast iron doesn’t tend to rust easily either.

 These fire pits have an authentic ‘rustic’ look which some people prefer over painted steel.

 The two main downsides of a cast iron fire pit are:

 - They are very heavy.
 If you’re looking for a fire pit that you can easily relocate into different areas in the garden, a cast iron option probably isn’t for you.
 More often than not, once you’ve chosen a location for your cast iron fire pit, that’s where it will stay.

 - They take a long time to cool down.
 Cast iron retains heat extremely well which is great when it comes to using a fire pit as a heat source, but it can cause problems when trying to pack the pit away.
 You may find yourself waiting up for longer than you’d like until it lowers to a temperature you’re comfortable leaving unattended.

 Finally, there are stone fire pits which are contemporary and elegant.

-Whilst a stone fire pit is probably the biggest ‘commitment’ in terms of a permanent structure, they also have the potential to offer the largest pay out in terms of ambience.
+Whilst a stone fire pit is probably the biggest ‘commitment’ in terms of a permanent structure, they offer a good pay out in terms of ambience.

 Fire Pit FAQs